 If you have a full day or even more

 The Horse-Shoe Trail is a 140-mile trail that starts at Valley Forge and connects to the Appalachian Trail just north of Harrisburg.
-The Green Ribbon Trail, maintained by the Wissahickon Valley Watershed Association is a 12.6-mile trail that follows the Wissahickon Creek and connects a number of parks and protected areas.
+The Green Ribbon Trail, maintained by Wissahickon Trails is a 12.6-mile trail that follows the Wissahickon Creek and connects a number of parks and protected areas.
 Both trails are frequently hiked in sections, rather than all at once.
-In some cases, it is possible to create a loop with other adjacent trails in Valley Forge Park or at WVWA’s Four Mills Nature Reserve.
+In some cases, it is possible to create a loop with other adjacent trails in Valley Forge Park or at the Four Mills Nature Reserve.
 Following former railroad paths, the 20-mile Perkiomen Trail runs from Oaks to Green Lane and the 18-mile Schuylkill River Trail currently runs from Philadelphia to Monte Clare.